smaakage85/recorder/README.md

 -   One or more variables in training data are not found in new data
 -   The class of a given variable differs in training data and new data

-Others are more subtle, for instance if it is the case, that observations in new data are not in the "span" of the training data.
+Others are more subtle, for instance if it is the case, that observations in new data are not within the "span" of the training data.

 If one or more of the `recorder` validation tests fail on new data, you might not be confident in the corresponding predictions.